musman-uk/portfolio/exploratory-projects/software-development/README.md

 Software development is a discipline shaped by logic, creativity, and the practical need to build systems that solve real problems.
-Its foundations were established in the mid‑twentieth century, when early programming languages such as Fortran (1957) and COBOL (1959) introduced the idea that software could be written, structured, and maintained independently of the machines that executed it (Backus, 1957; Hopper, 1959).
+Its foundations were established in the mid‑twentieth century, when early programming languages such as Fortran in 1957 and COBOL in 1959 introduced the idea that software could be written, structured, and maintained independently of the machines that executed it (Backus, 1957; Hopper, 1952).
 The development of Unix in 1969 and the C programming language in 1972 further transformed the field by promoting portability, modularity, and the philosophy of small, composable tools (Ritchie and Thompson, 1974).
 These ideas continue to influence modern software